 Landscape Architect Group

-Meeting management software, File transfer protocols and web based phone tools are the only functions implemented regularly by this group as presented in Figure 4.14.
-There is some degree of implementation of Specialist team collaboration and project management software but no implementation of the rest of the functions.
+Meeting management software, File transfer protocols and web based phone tools are the only functions implemented regularly by this group, as presented in Figure 4.14.
+There is some degree of implementation of Specialist team collaboration and project management software but no implementation of the remaining functions.
 The group`s overall rating has a mean score of 3.6 and a median score of 1.0.